ironsheep/P2-vscode-extensions/spin2/README.md

 # P1 and P2 Syntax highlighting and Code Navigation for VSCode

 This Extension is continually in development.
-Things may not totally work correctly.
+Things may, occasionally, not work correctly.
 See _Support_, below, for how to report issues.

 ## ABOUT